litonglab/quic-art/README.md

 To build LSQUIC, you need CMake, zlib, and BoringSSL.
 The example program uses libevent to provide the event loop.

+> Tips: The recommended Linux Distribution is Ubuntu 18.04.

 ## Building BoringSSL

 BoringSSL is not packaged; you have to build it yourself.
 The process is